Yes, it's true. And I can prove it. FROM THE BIBLE. From Jesus' own words.

 Evangelicals see themselves as hard-core front-line troops.
 None of this wishy-washy fuzzy-minded "interpretation" of the Bible.
 The Bible says what it means, and means what it says.
 "God said it, I believe it, and that settles it!"

-There are only the two options; you got your "A" choice and you got your "B" choice:
+There are only the two options; you got your "A" choice and your "B" choice:

 ||Salvation by grace.|